ErickDevv/rsmenuu/readme.md

 # rsmenuu

-## rsmenuu is a Rust library that allows you to create menus easily in your terminal
+## rsmenuu is a Rust library that allows you to easily create menus on your terminal.

 ### **Installation**